whylabs/whylogs/README.md

 <img align="left" src="https://user-images.githubusercontent.com/7946482/156462388-ceb4cabd-8a5d-4885-8889-fe393a7b2527.png">

+**Efficient:** whylogs profiles efficiently describe the dataset that they represent.
+This high fidelity representation of datasets is what enables whylogs profiles to be effective snapshots of the data.
+They are better at capturing the characteristics of a dataset than a sample would be—as discussed in our [Data Logging: Sampling versus Profiling](https://whylabs.ai/blog/posts/data-logging-sampling-versus-profiling) blog post—and are very compact.

 **Descriptive**: whylogs profiles describe the dataset that they represent.
 This high fidelity representation of datasets is what enables whylogs profiles to be effective snapshots of the data.
-They are better at capturing the characteristics of a dataset than a sample would be, as discussed in our [Data Logging: Sampling versus Profiling](https://whylabs.ai/blog/posts/data-logging-sampling-versus-profiling) blog post.
+They are better at capturing the characteristics of a dataset than a sample would be, as discussed in our  blog post.

 <br />

 <img align="left" src="https://user-images.githubusercontent.com/7946482/156462585-6d679747-c9c6-4724-8640-d85fc70794ca.png">

-**Lightweight**: In addition to being a high fidelity representation of data, whylogs profiles also have high information density.
-You can easily profile terabytes or even petabytes of data in profiles that are only megabytes large.
-Because whylogs profiles are lightweight, they are very inexpensive to store, transport, and interact with.
+**Customizable**: The statistics that whylogs profiles collect are easily configured and customizable.
+This is useful because different data types and use cases require different metrics, and whylogs users need to be able to easily define custom trackers for those metrics.
+It’s the customizability of whylogs that enables our text, image, and other complex data trackers.

 <br />